SNAP Benefits in Vermont: How to Apply and Qualify

 Eligibility Criteria for SNAP in Vermont

-• Residency Requirements: You must live in Vermont and intend to purchase and prepare your food within the state.
+• Residency Requirements: You must live in Vermont and intend to purchase and prepare your food in the state.

-• Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, such as a refugee or a lawful permanent resident with five years of presence.
+• Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, such as a refugee or asylee.

-• Work Requirements: Most adults must follow general work rules, while some able-bodied adults without dependents are limited to three months of benefits unless they meet an 80-hour monthly work or training requirement.
+• Work Requirements: Most adults must follow general work rules, while able-bodied adults without dependents face time-limited benefits unless they meet specific exemptions.

 Download Benny app to save on groceries